ZackStrater/hacking-chess-for-beginners/README.md

 # hacking-chess-for-beginners
-The player base for online chess has exploded over the last 10 years, due to the rise of free to play chess websites that allow you to play with players from around the world ----
+The player base for online chess has exploded over the last 10 years, due in part to the rise of free to play chess websites that allow you to play with players from around the world.
+The world of chess is expanding in some of the most interesting and unexpected ways with new stylistic metagames amongst chess professionals, new chess variants, and the rise of undefeatable chess AI.
+If you are new to chess, this project may have some useful insights to help boost you rating!
+Read to the end to figure out what this shapeshifting cube is!

+-----plot

 Chess is well known for being one of the most strategically difficult and complex games.
 Even the opening few moves of a chess game, which might seem relatively limited at first glance, demonstrates how astronomically diverse the game is.
 By the time both players have taken 3 turns each (each pair of turns is referred to as one move), the number of possible board states is around 120 million.
 This dense thicket of possibilties can be an incredibly daunting for new players and as such beginners (like myself!) tend to stick to just one or two openings.
 Yet, learning specific chess openings can be incredibly important to improving and is one of the first things that beginners are instructed to learn after learning the basics.
 However, advice on what openings to learn is often coming from the perspective of teachers and more experienced players.
 I wanted to know what are the openings for beginner level players that statistically lead to the highest win percentage both from black and white side.
 Are there openings that would lead to significantly higher winrates for these players?